By Nicole S.

 And, if we’re getting very specific here, one potential challenge to plant-based nutrition drinks is the high levels of naturally occurring phytates, a compound that blocks iron absorption.
 Else plant-based toddler nutrition drink solves that problem by removing the almond skins to reduce the amounts of phytates present in the formula.

 Compared to cow’s milk toddler formulas, Else toddler product has less added sugar.
 Else toddler formula alternative also provides toddlers, especially those with limited or restrictive diets (vegetarians, vegans, selective or picky eaters) a source of iron, B12, which is not found in whole cow’s milk, or readily found in many plant-based foods.
-And, the added DHA provides a great source of omega 3’s to foster brain development.
 For children on a completely dairy-free diet, Else toddler nutrition drink offers a source of needed calcium and Vitamin D for their growing bones.
-As for dairy-free milks in the milk alternative aisles, they typically fall short of these nutrients.
+As for dairy-free milk in the milk alternative aisles, they typically fall short of these nutrients.

 Where to Go From Here?